seigmenn/Cloud-Computing-Assignment2/README.md

 		- Deletion of webhook
 		- View registered webhook
 	- Status endpoint
+	- Dockerfile

 # General notes
-Be mindful that the specified endpoint for this service may not be the exact same as the one used in the assignment description.
+The version of this app hosted on docker can be found here: http://10.212.172.23:8080/ Be mindful that the specified endpoint for this service may not be the exact same as the one used in the assignment description.

 # Repository layout